Pauline Tantot Wears Nothing But Fishnet Tights In New Instagram Selfie

 “You are a beautiful girl,” declared a fan.

 In addition, Pauline shared another post of her flaunting her booty four days ago, that time posing in a thong bikini alongside her identical twin sister, Mathilde, at the beach.
-There were four photos in the series with the first showing the duo standing with their backs facing the camera and glancing over their shoulders with sultry expressions.
+There were four photos in the series, with the first showing the duo standing with their backs facing the camera and glancing over their shoulders with sultry expressions.
 Pauline opted to wear her hair in a high ponytail and Mathilde wore her locks down as it blew in the wind.